Range of a function

 As an example of the two different usages, consider the function as it is used in real analysis (that is, as a function that inputs a real number and outputs its square).
 In this case, its codomain is the set of real numbers , but its image is the set of non-negative real numbers , since is never negative if is real.
 For this function, if we use "range" to mean codomain, it refers to ; if we use "range" to mean image, it refers to .

-In many cases, the image and the codomain can coincide.
-For example, consider the function , which inputs a real number and outputs its double.
-For this function, the codomain and the image are the same (both being the set of real numbers), so the word range is unambiguous.
+For some functions, the image and the codomain coincide; these functions are called surjective or onto.
+For example, consider the function which inputs a real number and outputs its double.
+For this function, both the codomain and the image are the set of all real numbers, so the word range is unambiguous.

 • Dummit, David S.; Foote, Richard M. (2004).
 Abstract Algebra (3rd ed.).
 Wiley.
 ISBN 978-0-471-43334-7.
 OCLC 52559229.